fromanan/BlazorContextMenu/README.md

 >- Updated to Blazor 0.3.0.
 >- Renamed "MenuItem" to "Item" to avoid conflicts with the html element "menuitem".
->- Renamed "MenuSeperator" to "Seperator" for consistency.
+>- Renamed "MenuSeparator" to "Separator" for consistency.
 >- Removed "MenuItemWithSubmenu" (just use a regular "Item").
 </details>